 UVA Partner Programs

 Often mistaken for or lumped in with UVA programs, UVA partner programs are programs administered by a partner organization and include students from a variety of US universities and colleges.
 UVA provides input on the academic curriculum and coordinates the application process for UVA students.
-These programs can be identified online by their name, such as UVA in Italy: Siena (in affiliation with CET), UVA in Italy: Florence at the Palazzo Rucellai, and UVA in Shanghai at Fudan University.
+These programs can be identified online by their name, such as UVA in Italy: Siena (in affiliation with CET), UVA in Italy: Florence (in affiliation with ISI), and UVA in Shanghai at Fudan University.

 UVA Exchange Programs